hshubhang/hshubhang/README.md

 ## 🚀 About Me
 I'm a passionate Software engineer currently located in the US.
 I graduated with a Masters degree in Computer Science from University of California, Riverside Go Highlanders!<img src="uc_riverside_highlanders_2020-pres.png" alt="Highlanders Logo" width="20" height="20" /> I love building things that make a difference and exploring new technologies.

-- 🔭 I’m currently working on a Web Crawler in GoLang.
+- 🔭 I’m currently working on a custom NLP pipeline which employs LLM and spaCy
 - 🌱 Currently learning GoLang, LLM, RAG.
 - 📫 How to reach me: [![Email](https://img.shields.io/badge/-Email-D14836?logo=gmail&logoColor=white&style=flat-square)](mailto:shubhanghasabnis@gmail.com)